karinasjdennis/SustainableSoftwareEngineering/README.md

 ## 📖 Licensing
+All materials in this repository are shared under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.
+You are free to use, adapt, and share the content with appropriate attribution.

 By submitting a contribution, you agree that it will be released under the repository’s Creative Commons Attribution 4.0 International License (CC BY 4.0).